OpFlow-dev/OpFlow/doc/00_Overview/overview.rst

   to support more situations.

 Currently, OpFlow is in its very early stage of development.
-It currently supports finite difference method (FDM) on Cartesian grid.
+It currently supports finite difference method (FDM) on Cartesian grid, as well as an adaptive version based on the structured adaptive mesh refinement (SAMR) method.
 It uses CPU as the backend target and uses OpenMP & MPI for shared memory and distributed memory parallelization.
 We plan to introduce finer controlled thread models, as long as explicit vectorization for better performance.
 Flux and inner product semantics for finite volume method (FVM) and finite